thoukydides/homebridge-aeg-robot/README.md

 }
 ```

 The `pollIntervals` specify the time in seconds between successive polls of the Electrolux Group API.
 The API has a strict [rate limit](https://developer.electrolux.one/documentation/quotasAndRateLimits) of 5000 calls/day.
-The default (and minimum) value for `statusSeconds` is 20 seconds, which results in 4320 calls/day.
+The default value for `statusSeconds` is 30 seconds, which results in 2880 calls/day for polling the appliance state.

 Any unwanted HomeKit Services (except for the **Accessory Information**) created by this plugin can be disabled by listing them in the `hideServices` array.